 Our Story

-Origins
+Origins 1991

 The Snow Foundation was founded in Canberra by brothers Terry and George Snow in 1991.

-Terry – We started it to make a difference in people’s lives in the community of our origins.
+Terry – “We started it to make a difference in people’s lives in the community of our origins.
 George and I had a pretty straightforward view; if you see someone struggling you give them a helping hand.

 Our grandfather E.R.
 Snow came to Canberra in 1926 to establish the Capital’s first general store and the family has lived and worked hard to positively impact the community ever since.

 Our commitment began by helping well-known community groups like St Vincent de Paul, Barnardos, The Smith Family, and St John’s Care.
 Our priority was to provide grants for disadvantaged youth, people with disabilities, food programs, and schools in need – and help the individuals and organisations whose needs were not covered by government assistance.
-Today, the Foundation still supports many of those early groups.
+Today, the Foundation still supports many of those early groups.”

 Tom Snow, Georgina Byron, Terry Snow, Ginette Snow, Stephen Byron and Scarlett Gaffey

-We helped catalyze major meaningful initiatives that are now part of the fabric of Canberra, like HOME in Queanbeyan, Common Ground, Project Independence, and more recently Clare Holland House.
+We spent time listening, understanding gaps in the Canberra region, and building long-term relationships with local charities — many still partners today.
+We helped catalyse initiatives now part of Canberra’s fabric, like HOME in Queanbeyan, Common Ground, Project Independence, and Clare Holland House.

 Today